 12 Engine power decreases

-1. Malfunction of elements of the fuel system or ignition system (chapter 4 or 5).
+1. Malfunction of the fuel system or ignition system components (chapter 4 or 5).

 3. Failure of the ignition coil (chapter 5).

-5. Incorrect level of transmission fluid in the automatic transmission (Chapter 1).
+5. Incorrect transmission fluid level in the automatic transmission (chapter 1).

-6. Clogged fuel filter and/or fuel system elements (Chapter 1).
+6. Clogging of the fuel filter and/or fuel system components (chapter 1).

-7. Malfunction of the emission control system (chapter 6).
+7. Malfunction of the exhaust toxicity control system (chapter 6).

 8. Use of fuel that does not meet technical requirements.
 Fill with fuel of the required standard.

-9. Reduced or uneven compression in the engine cylinders.
-Carry out a compression test, which may indicate gas leakage through the valves or failure of the cylinder head gasket (chapter 2).
+9. Low or uneven compression in engine cylinders.
+Perform a compression test, which can determine whether there is a gas leak through the valves or if the cylinder head gasket is faulty (chapter 2).

-10. Limitation of intake or exhaust system capacity (chapter 4).
+10. Restriction of the intake or exhaust system capacity (chapter 4).

-1. Malfunction of the emission control system (chapter 6).
+1. Malfunction of the exhaust toxicity control system (chapter 6).

-2. Malfunction of elements of the fuel system or ignition system (chapter 4 or 5).
+2. Malfunction of the fuel system or ignition system components (chapter 4 or 5).

-3. Malfunction of the secondary circuit of the ignition system (Insulator cracking or spark plug wiring failure) (chapter 1 and 5).
+3. Malfunction of the secondary circuit of the ignition system (cracking of the insulator or failure of the spark plug wiring) (chapter 1 and 5).

 4. Malfunction of injection system elements (chapter 4).

-5. Depressurization of the throttle block, intake manifold or vacuum hoses.
-Perform the test.
+5. Depressurization of the throttle body, intake manifold or vacuum hoses.
+Perform a check.

-14 The engine rattles or detonates when the speed increases or the load increases
+14 Engine rattles or detonates when revving or loading increases

-1. Refueling with fuel with inappropriate characteristics.
-Fill the car with fuel with the appropriate octane rating.
+1. Refueling with fuel of inappropriate characteristics.
+Fill your vehicle with fuel of the appropriate octane rating.

-2. Malfunction of elements of the fuel system or ignition system (chapter 4 or 5).
+2. Malfunction of the fuel system or ignition system components (chapter 4 or 5).

-3. Installation of the wrong type or damaged spark plugs/wires.
-Check the correct type of spark plugs installed using the vehicle identification number plate (VECI), located in the engine compartment.
+3. Installation of the wrong type or damage to spark plugs/their wires.
+Check that the correct spark plug type is installed using the Vehicle Engine Identification Number (VECI) plate located in the engine compartment.
 Also inspect the spark plugs and their wires (Chapter 1).

-4. Malfunction of the emission control system (chapter 6).
+4. Malfunction of the exhaust toxicity control system (chapter 6).

 15 The engine continues to run after the ignition is turned off

-1. Malfunction of elements of the fuel system or ignition system (chapter 4 or 5).
+1. Malfunction of the fuel system or ignition system components (chapter 4 or 5).

 2. Increased engine operating temperature.
-This may have happened due to a decrease in coolant level (Chapter 1), failure of the thermostat, clogged radiator or breakdown of the cooling system pump (chapter 3).
+This may have happened due to a drop in coolant level (chapter 1), failure of the thermostat, clogging of the radiator or breakdown of the cooling system pump (chapter 3).